devbylucas/springchain/README.md

 ## Usage

-To use the library, you need to include the script in your HTML file or import it in your JavaScript file.
+To use the library, you need to include the script in your HTML file or import `import 'spring-chain'` it in your JavaScript file.
 Here is an example of how you can use the library to chain multiple animations together in vanilla JavaScript:

 ```html
 <!DOCTYPE html>